 I am CONSTANTLY researching and tweaking things, as well as paying for courses and tools that help me grow.
 And I spend early mornings, late nights, holidays and weekends, every single day, working on it.
 But, I actually love all of that!

-But, as Bookstagram has grown, Bookstagrammers also grew — first, in size, as many have amassed more followers than book publishers themselves.
+But, as Bookstagram has grown, Bookstagrammers also grew — first, in size, as many book influencers have amassed more followers than book publishers themselves.
 And this generally requires hours per day of engaging with your community, as well as giving up some of your personal anonymity, in order for followers to feel like they know and trust you and your opinion.

 Also, Bookstagrammers began to create content far more involved than a “point and click” image: long-form reviews, artwork using dozens (or even hundreds) of books, running chat groups to discuss specific books, and so forth.